 Testimonials from Previous Recipients of CRAFT Editorial Feedback:

-- Flash fiction / flash creative nonfiction up to 1,000 words (one flash piece or up to three micro* pieces totaling fewer than 1,000 words): $59 for one letter OR $149 for three letters
+- Flash fiction / flash creative nonfiction up to 1,000 words (one flash piece or up to three micro* pieces totaling fewer than 1,000 words): $59

-- Short story / creative nonfiction essay from 1,000 to 3,500 words (one piece): $79 for one letter OR $199 for three letters
+- Short story / creative nonfiction essay from 1,000 to 3,500 words (one piece): $79

-- Short story / creative nonfiction essay from 3,500 to 6,000 words (one piece): $99 for one letter OR $249 for three letters
+- Short story / creative nonfiction essay from 3,500 to 6,000 words (one piece): $99

 *For our purposes, micros should be about 333 words maximum apiece, please.
 Include all three micros in ONE document.